- Logging (this solution): Read about how Logging supports logging from on-premises resources.

 Custom Input, which takes a custom Fluentd configuration block as input.

-- Destinations: The third-party services, such as Stackdriver, to which BindPlane forwards the logs.
-In the case of Stackdriver, the destination is the Logging API to write metrics to Logging.
+- Destinations: The third-party services to which BindPlane forwards the logs; in this case, the destination is the Logging API to write metrics to Logging.

 For more detailed information about agents, sources, and destinations, see getting started with BindPlane.